Lewis and Clark in Missouri

 Callaway County Timeline

-This timeline provides a concise overview of the key events in the history of Callaway County, Missouri.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Callaway County, Missouri.

 - 1818: Callaway County is established in the Missouri Territory.